 However, it is not feasible for a registered dietitian to be available 24/7 in the ICU, while an AI system could be.
 We can develop a nutrition risk prediction model by training AI to emulate the practices of registered dietitians in the ICU.
-In recent years, artificial intelligence and machine learning methods have been widely used in critically ill patients.10 However, few artificial intelligence models have been introduced to predict nutrition status in critically ill patients, with most models focusing on cancer patients.13 Given the complexity of critically ill patients and shortage of healthcare personnel, an artificial intelligence model to help intensivists assess nutrition risk in critically ill patients is imperative.29 Our study has addressed this gap by developing a nutrition risk prediction model In our final model, we found that APACHE II, age, BMI, albumin, and haemoglobin were the five major features that influence nutrition risk.
-However, haemoglobin is a rare item in terms of assessing nutrition risk for registered dietitians.
-Anaemia is common in critically ill patients, with approximately two-thirds of patients having haemoglobin levels less than 12 g/dL upon admission to the ICU.^{30,31} There are several reasons for anaemia in ICU patients, including bleeding, chronic disease, and malnutrition, among others.
-Wu et al reported that critically ill patients with haemoglobin levels less than 10 g/dL were associated with higher one-year mortality in the surgical ICU.32 Rasmussen et al demonstrated that haemoglobin levels less than 2.6 times higher 90-day mortality in patients with chronic obstructive pulmonary disease and respiratory failure.33 Taken together, anaemia may be one of the risk factors for poor outcomes in critically ill patients, which is consistent with our present findings.
-However, a well-conducted study is still needed to establish the relationship between anaemia and nutrition risk.
+In recent years, artificial intelligence and machine learning methods have been widely used in critically ill patients.
+However, few artificial intelligence models have been introduced to predict nutrition status in critically ill patients, with most models focusing on cancer patients.
+Given the complexity of critically ill patients and shortage of healthcare personnel, an artificial intelligence model to help intensivists assess nutrition risk in critically ill patients is imperative.
+Our study has addressed this gap by developing a nutrition risk prediction model

+In our final model, we found that APACHE II, age, BMI, albumin, and hemoglobin were the five major features that influence nutrition risk.
+However, hemoglobin is a rare item in terms of assessing nutrition risk for registered dietitians.
+Anemia is common in critically ill patients, with approximately two-thirds of patients having hemoglobin levels less than 12 g/dL upon admission to the ICU.^{30,31} There are several reasons for anemia in ICU patients, including bleeding, chronic disease, and malnutrition, among others.
+Wu et al reported that critically ill patients with hemoglobin levels less than 10 g/dL were associated with higher one-year mortality in the surgical ICU.32 Rasmussen et al demonstrated that hemoglobin levels less than 10 g/dL were associated with greater than 2.6 times higher 90-day mortality in patients with chronic obstructive pulmonary disease and respiratory failure.33 Taken together, anemia may be one of the risk factors for poor outcomes in critically ill patients, which is consistent with our present findings.
+However, a well-conducted study is still needed to establish the relationship between anemia and nutrition risk.